liulabspatial/Omics-cycleHCR-QuAC/iii_ML_classification/README.md

-Nuclear protein image dataset for MONAI classifier training can be downloaded from https://zenodo.org/records/18633456.
+Nuclear protein image dataset for Step 12 MONAI classifier training can be downloaded from https://zenodo.org/records/18633456.